Posted by Midhat Zaman, Mamy Kalambay RP(Q) on November 5, 2025

 Raise your hand if you’ve ever claimed to thrive under pressure.
-We know that stress isn’t always a bad thing.
-It can help you stay alert and focused.
-Not to mention that it challenges you to step outside your comfort zone, especially at work.
+We know that stress isn’t always a bad thing; it can help you stay alert and focused, and challenge you to step outside your comfort zone at work.

-But swift changes brought on by the COVID-19 pandemic have transformed the way we work, and not always for the better.
-Working longer hours and off-hours are becoming hallmarks of the modern workplace, with many people dragging work into the evenings.
+Working longer hours and off-hours have become hallmarks of the modern workplace, with many people dragging work into the evenings.
 This is particularly true for remote workers.
-In fact, research by KPMG reveals that employee anxiety has risen by 55% over the past 18 months.
+In fact, research by Benefits and Pensions Monitor shows that 60% of Canadian employees faced increased workplace stress in 2023.
 So what does workplace stress look like?

 Signs and symptoms of workplace stress